einbahnstrasse/MHL-studio-methods/index-de.md

 ## Course Accommodations for Students with Disabilities

-In order to receive disability-related academic accommodations students must first be registered with the Student Support Services Program (SSSP).
-Students who have a documented disability or suspect they may have a disability are invited to set up an appointment with Ms. Linda Buist, the program manager of SSSP (Phone: 718–260–5143, e-mail: <a href="mailto:buist@citytech.cuny.edu">buist@citytech.cuny.edu</a>).
-If you have already registered with SSSP, please provide your professor with the course accommodation form and discuss your specific accommodation with him/her/them.
+In order to receive disability-related academic accommodations students must contact [Inclusion at MHL](https://www.mh-luebeck.de/en/studium/inclusion/){:target="_blank"}.

 ## A Note on City Tech’s Counseling Center

-The Counseling Services Center supports the educational, emotional and career development of City Tech students by providing opportunities for skill development, counseling and referrals that address obstacles to success.
-The Center is currently available to students remotely.
-For questions and appointments, contact the Center at <a href="mailto:counseling@citytech.cuny.edu">counseling@citytech.cuny.edu</a> or 718-260-5030.
+The Psychological Counseling Services Center supports the educational, emotional and career development of MHL students by providing opportunities for skill development, counseling and referrals that address obstacles to success.
+For questions and appointments, more information can be found at [Psychological Counselling](https://www.mh-luebeck.de/de/studium/beratung/psychologische-beratung/){:target="_blank"}.